 The California Coastal Commission, after thirteen hours of testimony and deliberations, denied Newport Banning Ranch LLC (NBR) their bid to create a mega-resort and residential village on a present/former oilfield overgrown with state protected Environmentally Sensitive Habitat populated by rare or endangered wildlife.
-Next step would be devise a plan that would integrate the environmentally sensitive habitat into a residential resort community using Regenerative Design.
+Next step would be devise a plan that would protect all of the designated environmentally sensitive habitat, and integrate a small-scale visitor-serving community on the remaining developable land using Regenerative Design.

 Healing the Mistakes of the Past at Newport Beach’s Banning Ranch